UPDATE: Reagor jury moves to second day of deliberation, fifth day of Reagor trial

-AMARILLO, Texas (KAMR/KCIT) — After nearly a full day of jury deliberations on Thursday, the jury in the Bart Reagor trial case returned to Amarillo Federal Court at 10 a.m.
-Friday morning to continue deliberations.
+AMARILLO, Texas (KAMR/KCIT) — After nearly a full day of jury deliberations on Thursday Oct.
+15, the jury in the Bart Reagor trial case returned to Amarillo Federal Court at 10 a.m.
+Friday morning, Oct.
+16 to continue deliberations.

 This comes after the jury told U.S. District Judge Matthew J. Kacsmaryk, the federal judge overseeing Reagor’s trial, that they were deadlocked late Thursday afternoon, with Kacsmaryk continuing to encourage the jury to continue deliberations and reach a final verdict if possible.